-- Verbal feedback - Peer assessment - Whole class feedback after practice question sections and mock exams - Self-Reviews via one note - Technology- Microsoft Forms, One Note and tracking sheets - SEND Strategies- Electronic feedback using the pen feature
+- Verbal feedback - Peer assessment - · Whole class feedback after practice question sections and mock exams - Self-Reviews via one note - Technology- Microsoft Forms, One Note and tracking sheets - SEND Strategies- Electronic feedback using the pen feature

 Year 10 and Year 11 students in Travel and Tourism completing the Level 1 and 2 BTEC Tech Award qualification.
-They complete internal coursework following assessment plan deadlines that are set out by the lead IV at the start of the academic year.
-These are then uploaded to the student drop-box on each individual groups class site, the teacher will then mark the coursework and complete an assessment feedback sheet which is also uploaded on the student drop-box which then the student can access if needed for a re-submission.
-All grades are uploaded to a tracking sheet which can be found on each groups class site.
-Students will then complete a selfreview template in their one note once their mark for each piece of coursework has been received to allow them to reflect.
-Students will then use the exam practice question booklet and marks will be uploaded to the tracking sheet after each set of practice questions have been completed.
-They will also use their notebooks to complete a RAG rating system using stickers to reflect on each content section of the exam unit.
+Pearson set assignments are released in two windows throughout the year, Year 10 will complete their assignment in the second window (February) and Year 11 will complete in the first window (September).
+All students have an exam account login and notes and final work will be completed in the exam account.
+All marks for each assignment task are uploaded to a tracking sheet which can be found on each groups class site with comments to encourage students to move forward and improve their mark during one resubmission.
+Students will then complete a self-review template in their one note once their mark for each piece of coursework has been received to allow them to reflect.
+Students will then use the exam practice question booklet created by the teacher to answer practice questions and marks will be uploaded to the tracking sheet after each set of practice questions have been completed.
+They will also use their exercise books to complete a RAG rating system using stickers to reflect on each content section of the exam unit.

 Year 12 and Year 13 students in Travel and Tourism are completing a WJEC Level 3 applied diploma in Tourism qualification.
 When completing the coursework units these are 10 pieces of controlled assessment coursework write ups, where each student has an individual exam account login to complete these in.
 When in lessons verbal feedback is given to students when completing notes for their coursework write ups.
 Feedback for each write up is given on the tracking sheet found on the class site as well as their individual mark.
 Students will then complete a self-review in their individual one note once each group of write ups have been completed e.g., assessment criteria 1.
-Students will complete exam practice exercises in a paperbased booklet which will be marked after the necessary exam content section has been taught.
+Students will complete exam practice exercises in a paper-based booklet which will be marked after the necessary exam content section has been taught.
 These marks then get added to the tracking sheet on the class site.